xibosignage/xibo-manual/source/en/media_module_weather.md

 Dark Sky have announced that they have joined Apple and will no longer accept new API signups.
 The Dark Sky API service for existing customers will not be affected until the end of 2021.

-Click the link for further details [Dark Sky - announcement](https://blog.darksky.net/dark-sky-has-a-new-home/) {/tip}
+Click the link for further details [Dark Sky - announcement](https://blog.darksky.net/dark-sky-has-a-new-home/)

+We have chosen [OpenWeather](https://openweathermap.org/) as an alternative, follow the Installation steps below to provide an API key.

+{/tip}

 The Weather Widget provides current daily weather forecasts worldwide using a service called [Open Weather Map](https://openweathermap.org/) as a source of weather data.